-Cilantro is best planted from seed directly into the ground.
-Do not transplant cilantro, as the long tap root is delicate and if damaged, the plant will fail.
+Sow cilantro seeds directly into the ground.
+Do not transplant — the long tap root is delicate and if damaged, the plant will fail.
 Sow seeds 1/2 inch deep after all danger of frost has passed.
-The seeds germinate at temperatures ranging from 50-85 degrees F. with germination usually occurring in 7-10 days.
-When plants emerge thin them to 3-4 inches apart.
+Seeds germinate at temperatures ranging from 50-85˚F with germination usually occurring in 7-10 days.
+When plants emerge, thin them to 8-12 inches apart.

 Tip: Make successive sowings every 2-4 weeks for continuous summer supplies.